 Mr. Urbański served as chief conductor and artistic leader of the Trondheim Symphony from 2010 to 2017; in 2017 he was appointed Honorary Guest Conductor of the Trondheim Symphony and Opera.
 He also served as principal guest conductor of Tokyo Symphony for four seasons beginning in 2012.

-In June 2015 Urbański received the prestigious Leonard Bernstein Award at the Schleswig-Holstein Musik Festival.
-Notably, he is the first conductor to have ever received this award.
+In June 2015 Krzysztof Urbański received the Leonard Bernstein Award at the Schleswig-Holstein Music Festival, becoming the ﬁrst conductor to have ever received this award.

 2002-2007 conducting studies at the Fryderyk Chopin Academy of Music in Warsaw with Maestro Antoni Wit

 2007-2009 Assistant Conductor at the Warsaw Philharmonic

 2007 First Prize of the Prague Spring Conducting Competition

 2010-2017 Chief Conductor and Artistic Leader of the Trondheim Symfoniorkester